|

 Keeping Track of Relevant Dates

 Mark the date of the injury, the discovery of any latent injuries, and all relevant legal deadlines.
-Setting reminders or maintaining a dedicated calendar can ensure you’re always ahead of any impending timelines.
+Setting reminders or maintaining a dedicated calendar can help you make sure you’re ahead of any impending timelines.

 Navigating the aftermath of an injury can be challenging, and while Michigan law offers victims an opportunity to seek justice, this window is not infinite.
 The repercussions can be severe if one misses the statute of limitations deadline.

-No matter its merit, the court will typically decline to hear the case.
-Understanding the statute of limitations for personal injury claims in Michigan is vital to ensure that your rights are protected, and that you can secure the justice and compensation you deserve.
+No matter its merit, the court typically declines to hear the case.
+Understanding the statute of limitations for personal injury claims in Michigan is vital to make sure that your rights are protected and that you can secure the justice and compensation you deserve.

 File Your Personal Injury Claim Now Before It’s Too Late